hackle/blog-rust/raw/state-monad.md

 Note this is an intuition, not a proof.
 This intuition is built with step-by-step transformation of types, from function composition to Monad composition.

 Finding this a bit dense?
-No worries, we'll look at an example anyway.
+No worries, I've got some examples anyway.

-## From types to example
+## From types to examples

-Now let's do the opposite of what most tutorials do: create an example from the above types.
+We are doing the opposite of what most monad tutorials do: to create examples from the types.

-We will pick a function to start with.
+It's easy to get started too, we just pick any silly little function,

 ```haskell
 charToInt :: Char -> Int
 charToInt c = read [c]
 ```

-Simple enough?
+So far so good?
 Now let's add a state.

 ### Add an evil state

-There can be a million reasons to add a state.
+There can be a million reasons to use a state.
 Sometimes the state influences the computation, sometimes not.
 The state can also be written to, or/and read from.

 For this example I will add a "evil" state that distorts the result of `charToInt`.